 As I’ve previously written about here, I’m currently building a house in Merida, Mexico on the Yucatan peninsula.

-I found an amazing property online in the neighborhood of Jesus Carranza, just a few blocks from the city’s main thoroughfare, Paseo Montejo.
+Last fall, after visiting Merida multiple times in the last several years, I found an amazing property online in the neighborhood of Jesus Carranza, just a few blocks from the city’s main thoroughfare, Paseo Montejo.
 It’s nearly 50 feet wide on the main entrance side, 100 feet deep with a separate street entrance around the corner.
 Bonus lot!